mattscilipoti/gyst/_posts/2011-05-22-back-to-the-future.md

 [Yak One](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html): the gh_pages branch
 ----------------------------

 Github has chosen to create these pages in a special branch: gh_pages.
 Thanks to github for making this a little easier.
 That button was nice.
 I switched to the new branch (`git checkout -t origin/gh_pages`) and `git status` shows me that all the files that were git-ignored in the code branches (master) are not accounted for here.
 Copying .gitignore solved that issue.
 That means Gemfile.lock is ignored by both and, therefore, shared by both.
-I forsee this getting out of synch, creating some minor impediments to adding blog entries.
+This will get out of synch, a minor drawback when adding blog entries, but I don't see a better way right now.

 Yak Two: redcarpet
 ------------------